pankajcloudthat/Deloitte-Specialized-Azure/data/configure-rbac-permission.md

-## Lab Instructions: Configuring RBAC Permissions for Azure Storage Account
+## Lab: Configuring RBAC Permissions for Azure Storage Account

 In this lab, you will learn how to configure Role-Based Access Control (RBAC) permissions on an Azure Storage account.
 Specifically, you will create users and a security group in **Microsoft Entra ID** (formerly Azure AD), assign roles to control access to storage account blobs, and set permissions for both individual users and groups.